kyma-project/community/concepts/observability-strategy/configurable-tracing/pocs/instrumentation/README.md

 # Testing

-Test was performed on Kyma version 2.6 deployed on Kubernetes version 1.23.9 using the [Synthetic Load Generator utility](https://github.com/Omnition/synthetic-load-generator) running for a minumum of one hour.
+The test was performed on Kyma version 2.6 deployed on Kubernetes version 1.23.9 using the [Synthetic Load Generator utility](https://github.com/Omnition/synthetic-load-generator) running for a minumum of one hour.
 Test results are reproducible by using the parameters described in this document.
 It is important to know that this utility has a few configurable parameters, which can impact the result of the tests.
 The parameters used in this test are: